kazinov/cradle-auditify/README.md

  }
  ```

- So a new document like this will be saved into database:
+ So a new document will be saved into database:

  ```
     _id: "936caf5e007ee3570e50d7ab3b36b1df",